 Happy Excelling 🙂

-You know any other ways of making a resource allocation model with Excel solver?
+Do you know any other ways of making a resource allocation model with an Excel solver?
 Please put your thought in the comment box.

 This example is taken from “Excel 2013 Bible” by J. Walkenbach.